cdonhofer/ThreadOff/get-it.md

 ```

-## Source / IntelliJ Project
+## Source / Maven Project

 The Maven project can be found here:
 [https://github.com/cdonhofer/ThreadOff/](https://github.com/cdonhofer/ThreadOff/)

-It includes all the required dependencies, so you won't have to install the JavaFX sdk or any other dependencies.
+It includes all the required dependencies, so you won't have to install the JavaFX sdk or anything else.